Carrie Johnson: Public and personal life

 Symonds was previously in a relationship with The Sun journalist Harry Cole.

 She began an affair with British politician Boris Johnson, then Foreign Secretary, in 2018 while he was still married to his second wife, Marina Wheeler.
 In July 2019, Johnson became prime minister and both he and Symonds officially moved into the flat above 11 Downing Street.
 She was the first unmarried partner of a prime minister to reside at Downing Street.
 The following month, she was barred from entering the United States as her visa application was rejected due to a previous visit with her close friend Nimco Ali to Somaliland, which the US considers to be part of immigration-restricted Somalia.
 On 16 August 2019, she made her first public appearance since entering 10 Downing Street, when she addressed what she called the "gigantic" climate crisis.

 On 29 February 2020, Symonds and Boris Johnson announced that they had become engaged in late 2019 and were expecting their first child together in early summer.
 Their son, Wilfred Lawrie Nicholas Johnson, was born on 29 April 2020 in London.
-She used to be a practising Catholic and had her son baptised into the Catholic Church.
+She is a Catholic and had her son baptised into the Catholic Church.

-Symonds married Boris Johnson on 29 May 2021 in a secret ceremony at Westminster Cathedral attended by thirty guests.
+Symonds married Boris Johnson in secrecy on 29 May 2021 in a Catholic ceremony at Westminster Cathedral attended by thirty guests.
 She wore a boho-chic style bridal gown by Greek designer Christos Costarellos.
 In July 2021, she announced that they were expecting their second child together, also revealing that she had suffered a miscarriage earlier that year.
 Their daughter, Romy Iris Charlotte Johnson, was born on 9 December 2021 in London.
+Their third child, a son named Frank Alfred Odysseus Johnson, was born on 5 July 2023, at UCLH.
+Their fourth child, a daughter named Poppy Eliza Josephine, was born on 21 May 2025.

-Amid the Partygate scandal, she was issued with a fixed penalty notice in April 2022 for breaching COVID-19 regulations.
-She apologised and paid the penalty.
+Amid the Partygate scandal, she was issued with a fixed penalty notice for £100 in April 2022 for breaching COVID-19 regulations.
+She apologised and paid the penalty, which was halved to £50 due to her paying within 14 days.

+In the 2023 Channel 4 docudrama Partygate, she was played by Rebecca Humphries.